What To Do After Medical Malpractice

 - Proximate or direct cause — Even if a medical provider may do something outside this accepted standard, a successful malpractice case also requires proof tying and relating the medical error to the ultimate damages suffered.
 This is known as the “proximate” or direct cause.

 - Damages — If your claim results in a settlement or trial victory, you may be awarded damages for your financial losses and pain and suffering.

 An Attorney Who Understands How The Other Side Thinks

 Medical malpractice cases require the skill of an experienced attorney who has inside knowledge of the other side’s legal strategy and actions.
 Attorney Jeff Heck’s extensive prior experience working to defend doctors, medical providers and insurance companies who were facing medical malpractice claims and other personal injury lawsuits provides clients with an advantage.

-Call our Mansfield law office today at 419-524-2700 or 866-640-7560 to speak to one of our lawyers about your case.
+Call our Mansfield and Sandusky law offices today at 419-524-2700 or 866-640-7560 to speak to one of our lawyers about your case.
 You can also contact us online to schedule your free consultation.